 Ownership of Valhi.
-The following table and footnotes set forth as of the record date the beneficial ownership, as defined by regulations of the SEC, of our common stock held by each individual, entity or group known to us to own beneficially more than 5% of the outstanding shares of our common stock, each of our directors, each named executive officer and all of our directors and executive officers as a group.
-See footnote 4 below for information concerning the relationships of certain individuals and entities that may be deemed to own indirectly and beneficially more than 5% of the outstanding shares of our common stock.
+The following table and footnotes set forth as of the record date the beneficial ownership, as defined by regulations of the SEC, of our common stock held by each individual, entity or group known to us to own beneficially more than 5% of the outstanding shares of our common stock, each of our current directors, each of the named executive officers (which include two former executive officers) and all of our current directors and executive officers as a group.
+See footnote 3 below for information concerning the relationships of certain individuals and entities that may be deemed to own indirectly and beneficially more than 5% of the outstanding shares of our common stock.
 All information is taken from or based upon ownership filings made by such individuals or entities with the SEC or upon information provided by such individuals or entities.

 Valhi Common Stock (1)

 Name of Beneficial Owner Amount and Nature of Beneficial Ownership Percent of Class (2)

 5% Stockholders

-Annette C. Simmons 320,034,040 (3)(4) 94.4%

-Harold C. Simmons Family Trust No. 1 and Harold C. Simmons Family Trust No. 2; Lisa K. Simmons and Serena Simmons Connelly as co-trustees 314,033,148 (3)(4) 92.6%
+Harold C. Simmons Family Trust No. 2; Lisa K. Simmons and

+Serena Simmons Connelly as co-trustees 314,033,148 (3)(4) 92.6%

-Serena Simmons Connelly 1,212 (3)
+Serena Simmons Connelly 56,136 (3)

-Directors, Director Nominee and Named Executive Officers
+Directors and Named Executive Officers

-Thomas E. Barry 50,000 (5)
+Thomas E. Barry 53,500 (5)

-Norman S. Edelcup 110,500 (5)

-Loretta J. Feehan 1,500 (5)
+Loretta J. Feehan 5,000 (5)

-William J. Lindquist 1,500 (5)
+Elisabeth C. Fisher 2,000 (5) -0-

+Robert D. Graham 2,000 (5) -0-

-W. Hayden McIlroy 24,000 (5)(6)
+W. Hayden McIlroy 28,500 (5)(6)

-Bobby D. O'Brien 1,500 (3)(5)

-Mary A. Tidlund 1,500
+Mary A. Tidlund 2,000 (5) -0-

-Steven L. Watson 89,738 (3)(5)

-Robert D. Graham -0- (5) -0-

 Kelly D. Luttmer -0- (5) -0-

+Andrew B. Nace -0- (5)

+Bobby D. O'Brien 5,000 (5)(7)

 Gregory M. Swalwell 3,498 (5)

+Steven L. Watson 93,238 (5)(7)

-Directors and executive officers as a group (14 persons) 283,736 (5)
+Current directors and executive officers as a group (17 persons) 96,498 (5)

-\ Less than 1%.
+^{} Less than 1%.

 (1) Beneficial ownership as reported in the above table has been determined in accordance with Rule 13d-3 under the Securities Exchange Act, and is not necessarily indicative of beneficial ownership for any other purpose.
-Except as otherwise noted, the listed entities, individuals or group have sole investment power and sole voting power as to all shares set forth opposite their names, and the business address for each listed person or entity is Three Lincoln Centre, 5430 LBJ Freeway, Suite 1700, Dallas, Texas 75240-2697.
+Except as otherwise noted, the listed entities, individuals or group have sole investment power and sole voting power as to all shares set forth opposite their names.
+The business address for each listed person or entity is Three Lincoln Centre, 5430 LBJ Freeway, Suite 1700, Dallas, Texas 75240-2697.

-- (2) The percentages set forth above and in the following footnotes are based on 339,132,449 shares of our common stock outstanding as of the record date.
-NL (including a wholly owned subsidiary of NL) and Kronos Worldwide own 14,372,970 shares and 1,724,916 shares, respectively, of our common stock.
-Since NL and Kronos Worldwide are majority owned subsidiaries of ours, and pursuant to Delaware law, we treat the shares of our common stock that NL and Kronos Worldwide own as treasury stock for voting purposes.
-Pursuant to Section 13(d)(4) of the Securities Exchange Act, such shares are not deemed outstanding for the purposes of calculating the percentage ownership of the outstanding shares of our common stock as of the record date in this proxy statement. - (3) The following is a description of certain related entities or persons that may be deemed to beneficially own outstanding shares of our common stock.
+(2) The percentages set forth above and in the following footnotes are based on 339,158,949 shares of our common stock outstanding as of the record date.
+NL (including a wholly owned subsidiary of NL) and

+Kronos Worldwide own 14,372,970 shares and 1,724,916 shares, respectively, of our common stock.
+Since NL and Kronos Worldwide are majority owned subsidiaries of ours, pursuant to Delaware law we treat the shares of our common stock that NL and Kronos Worldwide own as treasury stock for voting purposes.
+Pursuant to Section 13(d)(4) of the Securities Exchange Act, such shares are not deemed outstanding for the purposes of calculating the percentage ownership of the outstanding shares of our common stock as of the record date in this proxy statement.

+(3) The following is a description of certain related entities or persons that may be deemed to beneficially own outstanding shares of our common stock.